Preparing for the new Youth Cycling Road Race season and moving-up British Cycling Age Category?

 Lightweight 700c Tyres and Tubes

 To ensure you match the required age group rollout restrictions, the tyre size is critical.
-We base most of our gearing setups on 25c, but we also have 23c and 27c available for the ‘all round’ setups favoured by Triathletes and those wanting to climb.
+We base most of our gearing setups on 25c, but we also have 27c available for the ‘all round’ setups favoured by Triathletes and those wanting to climb.

 As they are spinning them up, don’t forget the tyre and tube weight has a big effect.
 Changing to a lightweight tyre and inner tube can save as much rotating weight as and wheelset upgrade, but for a lot less money!
 Our lightweight Challenge road tyres and latex inner tubes are superb at doing just that.
 CLICK HERE for all tyre options.

 The change of season is a sensible time to check their bikefit too.
 Cranks length is very important for anything cadence related (Road and Track) and 10% of their height is the nominal target crank length (slightly longer for CX and MTB)

 Check their ‘knee over foot’ and body angles to obtain the right position.
 They may need a longer stem to get those busy angles right.